mceSystems/reflow/README.md

 ### Before we begin - Typescript!
 As you'll see in the docs, examples and the library's code, Typescript is a very important element of the power of Reflow. \
 If you're not a fan - consider being one :)\
 Besides build-time errors when using things wrong, using editors/IDEs with proper Typescript support (e.g. VSCode) will provide you a very descriptive autocompletion.
-For example, writing your view interfaces will benefit

 ### Before we begin #2 - a word about React and Reflow
 First of all - Reflow is not bound to use React.
 As you'll see in the docs, React is just one possible implementation of a viewer to Reflow.\
-That said, React is currently the only implemented display layer as we at the mceSystems simply use React.\
+That said, React is currently the only implemented display layer as we at mceSystems simply use React.\
-If Vue, Angular or any other method is needed, you may request it as an issue, or build one your self and do a PR.
+If Vue, Angular or any other method is needed, you may request it as an issue, or build one your self and submit a PR.

 ## Core concepts